aayush-dhakal/serverless-node-rest-api-basic/README.md

 ### Requirements

-- configure your AWS profile by editiing config and credentials by navigating to `cd ~/.aws`
+- configure your AWS profile ie add secret and access key by editiing config and credentials by navigating to `cd ~/.aws`
 - install serverless cli globally `npm i -g serverless`